jaateixeira/vc2sng/README.md

 - Weighted graphs: Weighted graphs are graphs in which the edges between nodes have weights associated with them.
 NetworkX supports weighted graphs by allowing the edges to have a weight attribute.

 - Bipartite graphs: Bipartite graphs are graphs in which the nodes can be divided into two disjoint sets, such that every edge connects a node in one set to a node in the other set.
 When loading those graphs, the NetworkX bipartite module is uded for modelling them.

+**vc2sng** should work with networks of organizations, networks of individuals and networks of things.
+But one level at the time.

 **vc2sng** was initially designed to compare social networks of software developers modelled as two-mode networks mined from Git Repositories with ScrapLogGit2Net (see [https://github.com/jaateixeira/ScrapLogGit2Net](https://github.com/jaateixeira/ScrapLogGit2Net)).
 ScrapLogGit2Net accepts _git logs_  as input and provides _GraphML_ files as output.
 The output of ScrapLogGit2Net captures who works with who (i.e., who co-edits source-code files with who) in a Git repository.
 Its outputs as _GraphML_ files are ready to use with **vc2sng**.

 ## Outputs

-A description of the expected results or outputs of the project.
+**vc2sng** outputs 4 plots/visualizations and produces one quantitative report.

+1) The original imported Graph
+2) Comparison Graph.
+All new/added nodes and edges appear with a yellow colour marking and all the deleted/removed nodes appear with red marking.
+All with adjustable transparency.
+3) Deleted Nodes/Edges Graph: Contains all nodes and edges that were present in the first graph but were deleted (i.e., do not appear in the second graph).
+4) Added Nodes/Edges Graph: Contains all nodes and edges that were not in the first graph but were added to the second graph.
+5) Statistics on the two social network graphs and log information.

 ##  How does it work